Vikki ErikssonTua Björklund 03/02/2022

 Connecting theory and practice

 On the teaching front, Tua is a part of Design Factory efforts to promote developing university teaching.
-She teaches design thinking and service design in executive and professional education, the open hackathon Rat Relay for Global Good, and AAN-C1003, an integrated course to promote reflection, setting learning goals and skill communication in the interdisciplinary bachelor-level Aaltonaut product development minor.
+She teaches responsible innovation and human-centered design in Mechanical Engineering in Society, Prototyping for Innovation, and Design thinking and creativity for innovation, as well as design innovation in executive and professional education.

 Tua has a DSc degree in work psychology from the Aalto University School of Science, and an MA degree in cognitive science from the University of Helsinki.

 - Hölttä-Otto, K., Björklund, T.A., Klippert, M., Otto, K., Krause, D., Eckert, C., Nespoli, O. & Albers, A. (in press).
 Facing extreme uncertainty – how the onset of the COVID-19 pandemic influenced product development.
 International Journal of Design Creativity and Innovation.

 - Surma-aho, A., Björklund, T.A. & Hölttä-Otto, K. (in press).
 User and stakeholder perspective taking in novice design teams.
 Design Science.

 - Björklund, T.A., Gilmartin, S.K. & Sheppard, S. (2023).
 The dynamics of innovation efforts in the early career.
 Creativity and Innovation Management, 32, 80-99.

 - Perttunen, E., Keipi, T., Hwang, S., & Björklund, T.A.
 (2023).
 Getting by with a little help from my friends: The impact of the pandemic on the collaboration of small Finnish food and beverage ventures.
 International Journal of Entrepreneurship and Innovation Management, 27(1/2), 51-76.